UNH-CORE/unh-core.github.io/README.md

     rake post title="This is the title" category="insert-category-here"

 ### To-do
-See the [issues](https://github.com/UNH-CORE/unh-core.github.io/issues) on GitHub
+See the [issues](https://github.com/UNH-CORE/unh-core.github.io/issues) on GitHub.

 ## Deployment
 We can either upload the entire site folder to the UNH server---via FTP for example---or get the UNH